slav-petkov-saorsa/Wexflow/README.md

 ## Installation

-You can install Wexflow on Windows, Linux or macOS distributions.
+You can install Wexflow on Windows, Linux and macOS distributions.

 You can find installation instructions [here](https://github.com/aelassas/Wexflow/wiki/Installation).